 Cities without a deferral program should pass an ordinance to adopt and maintain an impact fee deferral program for single-family residential construction as required by statute.
+You can find additional information in Recommendations.

 2. Deferral use has been infrequent